B-iggy/alien-night-discourse-dark-theme/README.md

-# Dark Theme "Alien Night Theme" for Discourse
+# Alien Night | A dark theme for discourse

-I wanna share a dark discourse theme I created for my [empyrion forum](https://forum.empyrion-homeworld.net).
+I wanna share a dark discourse theme I created for my [HWS server empyrion forum](https://forum.empyrion-homeworld.net).
 It should be a combination of a dark space with the main color green and secondary color orange.

 ## Preview screenshots